jkworley/jkworley/README.md

 ## Hi there,

-## I'm Justin!

-### I'm a full-stack developer, professional musicain, and teacher in higher education!
+### I'm Justin, a full-stack developer, professional musicain, and teacher in higher education!

 ### About Me